-Jay P. Leupp and Christopher J. Hartung are the Fund's Portfolio Managers and are jointly and primarily responsible for the day-to-day management of the Fund.
-Mr. Leupp is a partner and co-founder of the Adviser, and Portfolio Manager of the Fund, the Predecessor Portfolio, and the Predecessor Fund since December 2008.
-Mr. Hartung is a partner and co-founder of the Adviser and Portfolio Manager of the Fund and the Predecessor Portfolio since September 2018.
+Jay Leupp is the senior portfolio manager of the Fund.
+He is responsible for the final decision making on all Fund investments.
+Mr. Leupp is a partner and co-founder of the Adviser, and has been a portfolio manager of the Fund, the Predecessor Portfolio, and the Predecessor Fund since December 2008.
+Mr. Hartung is a partner and co-founder of the Adviser and has been a portfolio manager of the Fund and the Predecessor Portfolio since September 2018.